Dynamic rectangle: The 12 orthogons of Wersin

 Wolfgang von Wersin's book includes an extraordinary copy of text from the year 1558 (Renaissance), with diagrams of seven of the 12 orthogons and an invitation from the passage to pay careful attention as the "ancient" architects believed "nothing excels these proportions" as "a thing of the purest abstraction."

 All 12 orthogons, when formed together, create an entire unit: a square that is developed into a double square.

-Perhaps the most popular among the ortogons is the auron or golden rectangle, which is produced by projecting the diagonal that goes from the middle point of a side of a square to one of the opposite vertexes, until it is aligned with the middle point.
+Perhaps the most popular among the orthogons is the auron or golden rectangle, which is produced by projecting the diagonal that goes from the middle point of a side of a square to one of the opposite vertexes, until it is aligned with the middle point.

 Four of these orthogons are harmonic rectangles: the diagon or root-2 rectangle is produced by projecting the diagonal of a square; the sixton, hecton or root-3 rectangle is produced by projecting the diagonal of a diagon; the double square or root-4 rectangle is produced by projecting the diagonal of an hecton; the root-5 rectangle is produced by projecting the diagonal of a double square (or by projecting 180° both diagonals that go from the middle point of a side of a square to the opposite vertexes).

-Two of the most complicated of these figures are; the penton, with proportions 1:√φ is related to the section of the golden pyramid, the bipentons longer side is equal to the shorter multiplied by two thirds of the square root of three, longer side of the biauron is √5 - 1 or 2τ times the shorter.
+Two of the most complicated of these figures are; the penton, with proportions 1:√φ is related to the section of the golden pyramid, the bipentons longer side is equal to the shorter side multiplied by 2 √5-2√5, or $2\sqrt{\phi^2 + 1}/\phi^2$; the longer side of the biauron is √5 - 1, or 2 / φ, times the shorter.

 The quadriagon is related to the diagon in the sense that its longer side is produced by projecting the diagonal of a quarter of a square.
 The trion has the height of an equilateral triangle and the width of the side.
-The hemidiagon (1:½) longer side is half the one of the root-5 rectangle and is produced by projecting the diagonal of half a square until it is perpendicular with the origin.
+The hemidiagon's longer side is half that of the root-5 rectangle and is produced by projecting the diagonal of half a square until it is perpendicular with the origin.

 Besides the square and the double square, the only other static rectangle included in the list is the hemiolion, which is produced by projecting 90° or 180° half the side of a square.

 Constructing an orthogon

 The dimensions of orthogons relate to each other and to the Orthogon as a whole.
 For this reason, use of Orthogons as a template or under-structure is of interest to artists, architects and designers.

 Orthogons always begin with a square, any square.
 Once an individual Orthogon is constructed, additional related measurements are determined (small, medium, large).
 These measurements can then be used to guide the design (painting, architecture, pottery, furniture, calligraphy, auto, etc.).

-Diagrams for all twelve orthogons are available.

 Wersin's book has very detailed explanations for creating individual Orthogons.
 The measurements derived are then applied in a design.
 The artwork of Giorgio Morandi exemplifies how measurements of varying sizes (derived from an Orthogon) can create visual harmony.